 If you’re a hot sleeper, getting through the night can be a challenge.
+You might be struggling with sleep sweats or clamminess at night.
 And while waking up sweaty, overheated, and restless is uncomfortable enough, it can also disrupt your normal sleep cycle, leading to problems during the day.
 The good news is that something as simple as changing your sheets can often help, and with a little guidance on the matter, you can enjoy cooler nights ahead.

 Which fabrics make a great cooling sheet?